 Around midway, bluffs rise dramatically from the lake providing a stunning backdrop, while just shy of Atiamuri, is the magnificent and culturally significant Pōhaturoa Rock, lifted by volcanic forces and weathered by the elements over the millennia.

-The trail ends at the Atiamuri Bridge car park, a common pick-up or drop-off point for shuttles.
+The trail ends at the Atiamuri Village, a common pick-up or drop-off point for shuttles.

 The Waikato River Trails can be split into a variety of day ride options; here we describe some popular ones including return rides avoiding the need for pick-ups or drop-offs.